 Why is the quality of construction important in your vanity?

 The Bombora philosophy of furniture creation is that we build it to last.
 Our greatest desire is for each and every piece of furniture that we design and create to become a heirloom piece that is passed down to the next generation rather than into hard rubbish.
-Rather than just cladding a melamine box with timber, our vanities are constructed solidly from hardwood timber including all of the internal structures and the drawer boxes by our team of talented furniture makers.
+All of our vanities are hand made in Torquay on the Victorian Surf Coast.
+If you choose the melamine or birch ply internals option, the internal structures are custom made by cabinet makers.
+If you prefer timber inside and out, the entire piece will be constructed by our team of talented furniture makers.

 Custom is best!